ELA-17/alx-system_engineering-devops/0x00-shell_basics/README.md

 change the working directory to the user’s home directory Display current directory contents in a long format Display current directory contents, including hidden files (starting with .).
 Use the long formatDisplay current directory contents, including hidden files (starting with .).
 Use the long format
 Display current directory contents, including hidden files (starting with .).
-Use the long format
+Display current directory contents.with user and group IDs displayed numerically